Tu Amor (RBD song)

-"Tu Amor" is a song written by Diane Warren and recorded by Jon B.'s album Cool Relax (1997).
+"Tu Amor" is a song written by Diane Warren and recorded by American singer Jon B. for his second studio album Cool Relax (1997).
 It was later covered by Mexican pop group RBD.
-It was the first single released from their fourth and first all-English studio album, Rebels (2006).
-The lead vocals on "Tu Amor" are sung only by Christian Chávez, while the rest of the group provides background vocals on the choruses.
+It was the first single released from their fourth and first English studio album, Rebels (2006).
+The lead vocals on "Tu Amor" are sung only by Christian Chávez with the Spanish interlude by Alfonso Herrera and Anahí, while the rest of the group provides background vocals on the choruses.
 "Tu Amor" is a romantic song with a melodic pop style and Latin music influences.
-The single continued to open doors for RBD, since it had great success in various parts of the world like Japan, Romania, Slovenia, Israel, Russia, and France, where the group won an award for the song.
+The single continued to open doors for RBD, having commercial success in various countries including Japan, Romania, Slovenia, and France, where the group won an award for the song.

 Release

 According to writer Diane Warren and Mediabase, the song was released to American radio on September 22, 2006, after having been leaked to the Internet before its release date.
 "Tu Amor" officially debuted on the On Air with Ryan Seacrest radio morning show on KIIS-FM in Los Angeles, California.
 According to AllMusic, the single was released on CD in the United States on November 24, 2006.
 The song was later featured on the telenovela Rebelde when it was aired on TV5 in the Philippines.